Cañon del Añisclo

 Añisclo Canyon is a Spanish balcony road

-Cañon del Añisclo is a very scenic canyon located in the Sobrarbe region, province of Huesca, in Aragon, Spain.
+Cañon del Añisclo is a very scenic canyon located in the province of Huesca, in Aragon, Spain.
 During some periods of the year, the road is just one direction.
-It’s one of the most scenic canyon roads of Spain.
+It’s one of the most scenic canyon roads in Spain.

 Is the road through Cañon del Añisclo paved?

-Located within the Ordesa y Monte Perdido National Park (the oldest National park in Spain), the road through the gorges carved by the Bellos River is totally paved but in very poor conditions, especially after rains as it’s pretty slippery.
+The road through the gorges, carved by the Bellos River, is totally paved but in very poor conditions, especially after rains as it’s pretty slippery.
 It’s called HU-631.
 Some sections of the road are extremely narrow.
 During some periods of the year, the road is just one direction.

 How long is Cañon del Añisclo?

-Tucked away on the northern part of the country, the road is 34.3km (21.31 miles) long running west-east from Escalona to Puértolas.
-The road features steep sections, topping out at 1.360m (4,461ft) above the sea level.
-The road runs along the river Bellos and runs through the Valle de Añisclo, los Sestrales and Desfiladero de las Cambras.
+The road is 34.3km (21.31 miles) long running west-east from Escalona to Puértolas.
+The road features steep sections, topping out at 1,360m (4,461ft) above sea level.
+The road runs along the river Bellos and runs through the Valle de Añisclo, los Sestrales, and Desfiladero de las Cambras.
 From the bottom of the canyon, looking upwards, you may feel dizzy, overwhelmed by its high walls.
 The road has many unlit tunnels.

 How is the drive through Cañon del Añisclo?